Tchomasek/IT-Absolvent-2/README.md

 ![alt text](https://github.com/Tchomasek/IT-Absolvent-2/blob/master/src/components/home/img/Blog.png?raw=true)

 This app uses local storage, so the articles that you create stay there even after reloading the page.
+You can also add Markdown syntax and the app will format the text of the blogpost accordingly.